 These gluten-free chicken tenders are wonderfully delicious and crispy.
 They are coated with almond flour and fried in hot avocado oil, which is very suitable for high-heat cooking.

-While olive oil is delicious, it’s not ideal for high-heat frying (though some studies suggest that it actually is!).
 And breadcrumbs, even gluten-free breadcrumbs made in your food processor from gluten-free bread, are not as healthy as almond flour.
-And they are certainly not low carb.
+And they are certainly not low-carb.

 Does the almond flour coating work?

 The first time I made these gluten-free chicken tenders, I worried about the almond flour coating.
 I wasn’t sure if it would adhere well to the chicken tenders, and be sturdy enough to withstand frying.